compbiomed-unito/MUSE-XAE/README.md

 ![](Images/Example_dataset.png)

-All the synthetic datasets reported in this repo and used in the paper are taken from `Uncovering novel mutational signatures by de novo extraction with SigProfilerExtractor` from Islam et al. [[1]](https://doi.org/10.1016/j.xgen.2022.100179)
+All the synthetic datasets reported in this repo and used in the paper are taken from `Uncovering novel mutational signatures by de novo extraction with SigProfilerExtractor` from Islam et al. [[1]](https://doi.org/10.1016/j.xgen.2022.100179).
+Links are provided in the reproducibility notebook inside the notebook folder.

 ## Example Usage